talon-one/TalonOne.cs/docs/ManagementApi.md

 # **GetUser**
 > User GetUser (int userId)

-Get a single user
+Get user

-Retrieves the data (including an invitation code) for a user.
-Non-admin users can only get themselves.
+Retrieve the data (including an invitation code) for a user.
+Non-admin users can only get their own profile.

 ### Example
 ```csharp